-To accelerate project completion, some dust suppression projects that could be implemented quickly and would require minimal or no federal permitting are being planned through the DSAP (CNRA et al. 2020).
+To accelerate project completion, some dust suppression projects under the SSMP that could be implemented guickly and would require minimal or no federal permitting are being planned through the DSAP (CNRA et al. 2020).
 Dust suppression projects are intended primarily to reduce the emission of airborne particulates from exposed lakebed areas.
 Phase A projects include non-water using activities to increase surface stability and limit dust emissions and are intended for early implementation.
 The Phase A projects are envisioned as temporary measures.
-All Phase A areas plus additional areas are to be transitioned to projects that provide dust suppression and habitat restoration benefits by creating wetted ponds and establishing vegetation, and are collectively termed Phase B. Phase B projects would be considered dust suppression and restoration projects because they would create wetlands and vegetated uplands that would provide habitat for birds and other species.
-Proposed DSAP projects that are included in the proposed SSMP Project are shown in Figure 2-2.
+All Phase A areas plus additional areas are to be transitioned to projects that provide dust suppression and habitat restoration benefits by creating wetted ponds and establishing vegetation, and are collectively termed Phase B. Phase B projects would be considered dust suppression and restoration projects because they would create wetlands and vegetated uplands that would provide habitat for birds and other species,.
+Water sources for Phase B sources may include surface water from a variety of sources (e.g., agricultural drains, washes, streams, etc.) and/or water produced by wells.
+Proposed DSAP projects that are included in the proposed SSMP Project are shown in Figure 3-2.
 Phase A and B projects are slated for implementation over 2020-2022.
 Beyond 2022, as the Sea recedes further, additional dust suppression projects will be implemented on the newly exposed lakebed.
-These are collectively described as future dust suppression, and the opportunity areas for these projects are shown in Figure 2-1.
+These are collectively described as future dust suppression, and the opportunity areas for these projects are shown in Figure 3-1.

 Until the feasibility of implementing individual DSAP projects is determined, the State cannot be sure how many acres will be completed for the DSAP and how many will be completed under the proposed SSMP Project.
 Therefore, the proposed SSMP Project includes the full range of potential dust suppression projects needed to meet the total acreage targets for the 10-Year Plan.
 Dust suppression projects can be constructed with and without the use of water.
-Water-reliant dust suppression techniques include vegetation establishment, shallow-water habitat and freshwater wetlands, shallow flooding, and stormwater spreading.
-Vegetation establishment would use different plant communities that vary in their salinity and drought tolerance.
+Water-reliant dust suppression techniques include vegetation establishment, shallow-water habitat and freshwater wetlands, shallow flooding, and stormwater spreading.4 Vegetation establishment would use different plant communities that vary in their salinity and drought tolerance.
 Water requirements would vary by plant community and soil condition for use in soil reclamation, initial irrigation to establish vegetation, and continued irrigation to ensure long-term survival.
 Waterless dust suppression techniques depend on soil type and include temporary surface roughening, dust suppressant application, sand fencing, engineered roughening, gravel or other cover, and enhancing soil crusts.
 These waterless techniques may require initial application of water, but generally are not dependent on periodic surface water application.

-Descriptions of the different dust suppression techniques are presented below (Section 2.2.2.3).
+Descriptions of the different dust suppression techniques are presented below (Section 3.2.3.3).
 One or a combination of these techniques would be applied at individual sites in either Phase A, Phase B, or the future dust suppression sites.
 The specific methods to be used at each site would depend on characteristics such as soil properties, wind speeds, local topography, and water availability and would be part of the project design documents for each project area.
 These designs would be based on consultations with landowners and regulatory agencies through the environmental compliance and permitting process.
 No one method is considered to be universally superior or applicable at all locations.
 The approach would be to select the most cost effective and environmentally sustainable long-term mix of methods that can meet the air quality compliance requirements at each location and may also create habitat at the Sea.